 It’s not easy to find warm thermal socks that suit diabetic feet!
-First, products are very limited.
+First, like winter diabetic shoes, winter diabetic socks are very limited.
 Second, the available ones are often poor-quality.

 Yet, keeping your feet warm is very important when living with diabetes.
 Cold decreases blood circulation and increases risks of skin dryness and irritations which can lead to more serious diabetes-related foot problems.

 But, keeping your feet too warm is not recommended either.
 Rule #5 of diabetes foot care guidelines is to always keep your feet dry.
 If your feet are too warm, they will be sweating all day long and stay in a moist environment that’s just too good for bacterial and fungal infections.

 That’s exactly why good-quality warm diabetic socks are very hard to find.
 Because they should be warm, moisture-wicking, and breathable, at the same time!
 That requires quite technical features that few companies have managed to offer.

 So, let’s stop talking and get to what you came for.
 Here are 6 best-quality, most recommended warm men’s socks for diabetes.
 Merino wool, Alpaca wool, Thick bamboo fibers, etc. I bet you already feel the warmth and comfort and can’t wait to get your feet a nice treat!

 If you’re hesitating regarding what technical features you should prioritise for your own foot problems, we’d recommend you first read our diabetic socks features guide.

 Warmest thermal Diabetic socks for Men (not in order!):

 It is important diabetic people keep their feet warm.
 Cold feet have worst blood circulation and the skin gets more easily dry and irritated, which can lead to wounds aggravating to foot ulcer.
 If you have cold feet at night, you can wear your socks to bed.
 BUT be careful they’re loose and do not constrict your feet.